Follow Along Program

 Is your child developing on track?
 Babies and young children grow and learn at their own rate.
 However, some children may need help to grow up healthy and learn skills such as sitting, walking, or talking.
 Minnesota's Follow Along Program can help you track your child's development and let you know if your child is playing, talking, growing, moving, and behaving like other children the same age.

-How Does the Follow Along Program Work?
+About the Follow Along Program

 - A good way to learn about your child's health and development.